Msaghu/aws-bootcamp-cruddur-2023/journal/week6.md

 ```
 - Test curl localhost:3000

+### Step 3: Create our ECS cluster for the Frontend-flask
 #### Create our ECS cluster via the console for the Frontend-react
 - Paste in the code into the terminal to provision a container for the front end, without a Load Balancer.
 ```